alexjago/nPP-Senate/README.md

 Zeroth, ensure that that everything exists, is uncorrupted, and that all your spreadsheets are in CSV format.

-First, edit `config.py` to update the paths to the three AEC spreadsheets described in **NPP distribution** and to the SA1-to-districts spreadsheet described in **SA1 Projection & district aggregation**.
+First, edit `configYYYY.py` to update the paths to the three AEC spreadsheets described in **NPP distribution** and to the SA1-to-districts spreadsheet described in **SA1 Projection & district aggregation**.

-Second, run `Booth_NPP.py` to generate `{State}/NPP_Booths.csv`.
+Second, run `Booth_NPP_YYYY.py` to generate `{State}/NPP_Booths.csv`.
 A couple of minutes later, you'll have a spreadsheet where each row represents a polling place, and (most of) the columns represent the number of ballots cast matching a preference order.
 Absents, postals, declaration pre-polls and provisionals have been aggregated.
 There's also a "total" column.

 Third, run `SA1s_Multiplier.py` to generate `{State}/NPP_SA1s.csv`.
 Each row will be for a specific SA1/Booth/Division combination.
 Again, most of the columns will list the number of ballots cast matching a preference order, except that they'll be fractions of a vote now.

 Fourth, to perform district aggregation, run `SA1s_Aggregator.py` to generate `{State}/District_NPPS.csv`.
 Each row represents a district named in the SA1-to-districts spreadsheet.
 Columns (mostly) list the expected numbers of ballots cast in each district that match the preference order in the columns' headings.

 Having done all that, you can [simulate elections](https://abjago.net/4PP-QLD-projections-from-senate-results/predictor.html) with accurate knowledge of how people preferenced!

-## 2019 update

-The AEC has changed a few aspects of their spreadsheets and so we have updated new editions of some files: `config2019.py` and `Booth_NPP_2019.py`.
-Subsequent scripts should function unchanged.